 She has a particular interest in global health having worked with the United Nations Development Programme and other organisations on projects relating to public health and HIV/AIDS in more than 20 countries in Asia, the Pacific, Africa and Eastern Europe.

 Julie is an experienced non-executive director.
-In addition to her RANZCOG role, she chairs the Board of Autism Spectrum Australia and is Deputy Chair of Plan International Australia.
+In addition to her RANZCOG role, she chairs the Boards of AVI and Maluk Timor Australia and is on the Board of the Telecommunications Industry Ombudsman.